seafloor-geodesy/gnatss/docs/config_yaml.md

 The configuration file is divided into multiple sections, but not all of the sections are required depending on your processing needs.
-In general, GNATSS operates in two modes, a posfilter mode which performs pre-processing on wave glider data to generate input required for array positioning, and a solver mode that performs the array positioning using the data computed by the posfilter.
+In general, GNATSS operates in two modes, a pre-processing mode that operates on wave glider data to generate input required for array positioning, and a solver mode that performs the array positioning using the data computed by the pre-processing.

+There are two styles of pre-processing.
+The default pre-processing is the [_posfilter_](gnssa_preprocessing.md) mode, short for "position filter", which infers Wave Glider positions using a spline interpolation in tandem with a Kalman filter.
+The alternative pre-processing mode is the [_parsed_](parsed_processing.md) mode, which is designed to operate in a reduced capacity on 2-minute subsampled (or "parsed") data sets telemetered to shore in real-time during a survey.
+The posfilter and parsed modes may be defined in the same configuration file, but only one may be called when invoking `gnatss run`.
+By default GNATSS assumes pre-processing is done with the posfilter, but the parsed pre-processing can be executed by adding the `--parsed` flag.

 These modes are defined separately in the config file.
-It is possible to run only one of these two modes at a time, or to run both in sequence, so it is optional to include their information in the config file.
+It is possible to run only one mode at a time or to run a pre-processing mode and the solver in sequence, so it is optional to include their information in the config file.

 At a high level, the sections of the configuration file are:

 - Metadata _(required)_: Information about the array
 - Posfilter configuration _(optional)_: Pre-processing configuration
+- Parsed configuration _(optional)_: Pre-processing configuration for real-time observations
 - Solver _(optional)_: Array positioning configuration
 - Output configuration _(required)_: Destination for output files